Skip to main content

 15 mentions Positive Neutral Negative

-The music in the game is generally well-received, with many praising its quality and fitting atmosphere, though some find it forgettable or wish it included iconic tracks from the original movie.
-Weapon sounds are crisp, but certain audio elements lack impact.
-Overall, the soundtrack complements the game's experience, despite some missed opportunities for nostalgic tunes.
+The game's music is generally well-received, praised for being good and fitting the game’s tone, though some users find it forgettable or wish it included iconic tracks from the original movie for a more impactful experience.
+Weapon sounds are crisp, but certain expected audio elements, like the Klendathu drop and original film music, are missed due to licensing constraints.
+Overall, the soundtrack contributes positively to the gameplay atmosphere, even if it doesn't fully reach fans' nostalgic expectations.

-• “The weapon sounds are crisp, the music is good too.”
+• “The weapon sounds are crisp, and the music is good too.”

-• “Great soundtrack that hits the original score's hand in a high five.”
+• “Great soundtrack that perfectly complements the original score.”

 • “The music is forgettable.”